jiachengxiong/ConfSeq/README.md

 ## 📦 Resources

-The datasets and pretrained model checkpoints are hosted at [this link](link).
+The datasets and pretrained model checkpoints are hosted at [this link](https://1drv.ms/f/c/940c94b59e54c472/EgN2JBqq641Mvp8zVDTM0O0Bu3wdg0YwRFZyPrYfASjBmQ?e=4YEtnZ).
 Please download them and place them in the appropriate directories as specified in the `README.md` files of each subdirectory.

 ---

 ## 🚀 Running the Models

 The ConfSeq-series models are organized into subdirectories, each corresponding to a specific task described in the paper.
 Each subdirectory contains a `README.md` with detailed usage instructions.
+The models are located separately in `conformation_prediction/train_model.py`, `unconditional_generation/src/model/BartForCausalLM.py`, `shape_conditioned_generation/src/model/SurfBart.py`, and `representation_learning/train.py`.

 Please refer to these documents to run individual models.